-Results

-From August to November 2014, three patients (Patient A is a male in his 60’s, patient B is a female in her 70’s and patient C is a male in his 60’s) with ULAPC in the head of the pancreas were treated at the Osaka Medical Center for Cancer and Cardiovascular Diseases.
+From August to November 2014, three patients (Patient A is a male in his 60’s, patient B is a female in her 70’s and patient C is a male in his 60’s) with ULAPC in the head of the pancreas were treated at the our hospital.
+All three patients provided written informed consent on all procedures associated with the study.
+The patient characteristics and lesions are shown in Table 1.
 Patient A received 1000 mg/m2 gemcitabine, and Patients B and C received 1000 mg/m2 gemcitabine plus 100mg/m2 nab-paclitaxel intravenously beginning on the first day of RT, then weekly thereafter during radiation.
 The radiation dose was 1.8 Gy/day, 5 days per week, with a total dose of 50.4 Gy administered in 28 fractions over 5.5 weeks using 10 MV X-rays.
 Three-dimensional conformal RT was used at five different portals.
 Gross tumor volume (GTV) was contoured at both expiration and inspiration phases on computed tomography simulation.
 Clinical target volume (CTV) included GTV with 5-mm margins and planning target volume (PTV) included CTV with 5-mm margins (Figure 1).
 During treatment, all three patients try to avoid using non-steroidal anti-inflammatory drugs to prevent NSAIDs-caused ulcers.
-Evaluation of the entire small intestine was carried out immediately before and immediately after CRT, and there were no adverse effects related to CE.
+Evaluation of the entire small intestine was carried out immediately before and immediately after CRT,.
 CE showed duodenitis and proximal jejunitis, and did not show enteritis in other area.
 Congested, erythematous and partially depleted mucosa was found in all three patients, and a small area of bleeding was seen in Patients B and C (Figures 2, 3 and 4).
 In all three patients, the most inflamed region was the third part of duodenum, and in terms of dose distribution, this was closest to the center of irradiation (Figures 1, 2, 3 and 4).
 These findings were not seen by CE before CRT.
 There was no significant stenosis and capsule retention did not occur.
-The Lewis score before CRT in Patients A, B and C was 135, 0 and 370, respectively, and 641, 4396 and 782 after CRT, and the scores were higher than before CRT in all three cases.
-As shown in Table 2, there were no big changes in body mass index and neutrophil counts during 40 days of CRT, although there were decreases in hemoglobin and serum albumin levels in all three patients.
-However, there was no sign of gastrointestinal bleeding.
+The Lewis score after CRT in Patients A, B and C was, 641, 4396 and 782respectively , and the scores were higher than before CRT in all three cases.
 The percentage volume of the duodenum receiving ≥45 Gy (V45) in Patients A, B and C was 23, 30 and 36%, respectively (Table 3).
 During treatment, we observed anorexia (grades 1 or 2 according to CTCAE) in all three patients.

 Discussion

-This is believed to be the first reported prospective case series of acute radiation enteritis investigated by CE before and after CRT for ULAPC.
-Acute radiation enteritis has been reported in 20–75% of patients as a complication of RT for abdominal or pelvic malignancies[2,3].
+This is believed to be the first reported prospective case series of acute RE investigated by CE before and after CRT for ULAPC.
+Acute RE has been reported in 20–75% of patients as a complication of RT for abdominal or pelvic malignancies[2,3].
 However, it was mainly acute radiation ileitis and there are few reports of duodenitis and jejunitis caused by CRT for ULAPC.
 In the present study, the patients were checked for any duodenal or small intestinal abnormality by CE before undergoing CRT, to enable evaluation of any injury caused by RT.
 CE showed that injury extended more deeply in the proximal jejunum than the duodenum in all three cases.
 These jejunal injuries cannot be seen by esophagogastroduodenoscopy, and CE is useful and safe for acute-phase evaluation of patients with CRT for ULAPC.